rubinov2016/ANN-chatbot/README.md

 # Guide to working with the chatbot

 1. Use Google Sheets to get your questions.
-    - "Rules3",  Current tab with Responsible person
+    - "Rules3", the current tab with Responsible person
     - "Rules Updated" automatically filled tab with latest changes from the all group members

-    - Use convert_json.py to download/upload your changes

-    - The easiest way is to use just functions merge_json and comment json files that you don't need
+    - if you finish your patterns, please send them to Ivan

 2. To launch the chatbot, execute the "chatbot.py" script.